• Skip to primary navigation

 I have never drooled so hard at a TV show.
 The secret to this unique thin-and-crispy Ligurian focaccia was a long, slow rise, and a saltwater brine poured over the dough during its final rise.
 I gave it a try and fell in love with that focaccia too.

-Where No-Fuss Focaccia takes just two hours to make and produces a thicker, plusher focaccia baked in a deep rectangular 9x13" baking dish, Ligurian focaccia requires a long overnight rise and is stretched thinner and dimpled on a metal baking sheet.
+Where King Arthur's No-Fuss Focaccia is fast and produces a thick, plush focaccia baked in a deep rectangular 9x13" baking dish, Ligurian focaccia requires a long overnight rise and is stretched thinner and dimpled on an 18x13" metal baking sheet.

 Both are relatively simple versions of focaccia bread, and there are reasons to use either one — depending on how much time you have, what kind of pan you want to use, how much bread you want to make, or what techniques you want to try.